bitloops/bitloops-language/examples/README.md

 The goal of hexagonal architecture is to ensure the entire application works well and serves its users in the best way possible, using (and changing) technologies when necessary.
 The focus is on building systems that are modular, testable, and maintainable

-Combining DDD and hexagonal architecture is not easy (we beleive the above domain framework makes it much easier), and there are many advantanges:
+Combining DDD and hexagonal architecture is not easy (we believe the above domain framework makes it much easier), and there are many advantages:

 </br>
 </br>